 Traumatic experiences from before birth through early adolescence can interfere with healthy development.
 In some children, trauma can cause damage during early brain development that leads to intellectual and developmental disabilities (IDD).
 Youth with IDD are also more likely to experience trauma than their peers without IDD.
 Sometimes youth with histories of trauma become frightened or upset by people and things around them that are a reminder of the trauma they experienced.
 This can cause them to behave in ways that others think are dangerous or disrespectful (for example, hitting someone), and they may be punished for the behavior (for example, the school may call the police and the child may be arrested).
-When professionals and other adults do not understand trauma or how it can affect behavior, it can lead to the placement of youth in the juvenile justice system, when what they really needed was support to help them heal from the trauma they experienced.
+Trauma can affect people in many ways.
+When professionals and other adults do not understand trauma or how it can affect behavior, it can lead to youth being placed into the juvenile justice system, when what they really needed was support in healing from the trauma they experienced.
 Trauma-informed care focuses on creating opportunities for healing, growth, and successful reentry to home, family, school and community life.